 3. Take time to regroup

 Give yourself 10-15 minutes each morning to drink a cup of coffee and write down your to-do list.
 Likewise, take a few minutes at the end of the day to figure out what my plan is for the next day, and perhaps complete a few quick tasks that will make your morning easier, such as picking up clutter, making lunches, or setting out clothes.
 Knowing what is coming up, what you have to get done, and what you’d like to get done can help keep you focused.

-I try to specific goals for myself in the following areas: Home Improvement, Organization, Project Completion, and Family Fun.
-For my weekly organization goal, I have found it really helpful to use a book that breaks down the process into small bites.
+When it comes to cleaning and organizing, it can be really helpful to use a book that breaks down the process into small bites.
 Organize Now!: A Week-by-Week Guide to Simplify Your Space and Your Life, which is set up to give me a completely organized life over the course of one year.
 I have a tendency to bite off more than I can chew.
 This book helps break things down into manageable pieces, and has been a great resource to go back to again and again.
 Or, if your problem is simply too much stuff and you want some serious help on the decluttering front, check out 31 Days to a Clutter Free Life, which tackles one small space at a time!

 5. Use daily checklist.